-In the most basic terms, marketing analytics refers to the performance of the marketing effort, and determine what needs to be done to further improve the outcome.
+In the most basic terms, marketing analytics refers to measurement of the marketing effort to determine how to improve the outcome.
 That outcome could be a variety of things such as, but not limited to:

 - Increasing relevance of traffic

 - More efficient spend of your marketing budget

 - Better velocity of the conversion from visitor to lead to MQL to SQL

 What it doesn’t mean is that your agency will be providing weekly and monthly performance reports that you can look through at your leisure.
 Agencies frequently misunderstand what it means to execute analytics.
 A weekly or even a monthly report on performance by channel is only half the story.
 Consider the performance report to be the tip of the iceberg.
 There is so much more under the surface that needs to be looked at to make good marketing decisions.

 SaaS marketing analytics is the practice of measuring all SaaS marketing efforts with the goal of creating a feedback loop to inform marketing teams of the efficiency, effectiveness, and quality of their efforts.
 The scope of SaaS marketing analytics includes measuring traffic, the transition of this traffic to various states including visitors, leads, and qualified leads, and the cost of driving this traffic.